-It all started as a berries stand next to a family farm in Orange County, CA. Soon the Knott family added preserves and pies, then the famous Mrs. Knott’s chicken restaurant.
+It all started as a berries stand beside a family farm in Orange County, CA. Soon, the Knott family added preserves and pies, then the famous Mrs. Knott’s chicken restaurant.
 To keep customers waiting to be seated entertained, the Knott’s added shops and attractions and later built a ghost town.

-Now the property is owned by a major entertainment company and has grown into a major theme park with several themed towns and many rides to satisfy every taste.
+A major entertainment company now owns the property and has grown into a major theme park with several themed towns and many rides to satisfy every taste.

 On our recent visit to Knott’s, the kids and I had a blast.
-We went on a Friday, and we were lucky that the park was not crowded.
+We went on a Friday and were lucky that the park was not crowded.
 We went on many rides, and we could ride more than once on some of the popular ones.

 Bigfoot Rapids, Pony Express, Ghost Rider, and the Silver Bullet are some of the most popular rides.